dw943893/baseball_predictor/README.md

 ## Streamlit App

-This app determines a team's chances of winning based on the home and visiting teams' offensive and defensive stats during the game.
+This app calculates a team's chances of winning based on the home and visiting teams' offensive and defensive stats during the game.
 Consider the following scenario, which is anathema to hard-core fans, but might apply to casual fans:

 - You're at a baseball game, which can get notoriously long.
 It's the fourth inning and the score is 0 - 0.
 You want to beat the traffic to make it to a dinner later that evening, but you don't want to leave and miss out on the fun if you think the home team win has a good chance of winning.
 What do you do?